Serpens66/Anno-1800-Mods/README.md

 Game Version Compatibility
 -
-Most Mods should work with Game Version 16.1.
+Most Mods should work with Game Version 17.
 Mods I still need to check and fix for that version are:
 - Attainments by Research
 - Balanced Trading
-- zzBlueprints
+- zzBlueprints (no longer maintend, just for reference.
+Use "Stamps Single Buildings" instead)

 How to Download
 -